Gore: US getting close to political shift on climate change

-ATLANTA (AP) — Former Vice President Al Gore is praising the Democrats’ 2020 presidential field for its emphasis on combating climate change.
+ATLANTA (AP) — Former Vice President Al Gore believes the U.S. is nearing a political tipping point, with the 2020 Democratic presidential field offering voters the chance to replace President Donald Trump with someone “committed heart and soul” to combating climate change.

-The politician-turned-climate activist told The Associated Press in Atlanta on Friday that he’s not taking sides in the nominating fight.
+Gore, who emerged as a leading climate activist after losing the 2000 presidential election, told The Associated Press in a Friday interview that he won’t take sides in his party’s wide-open nominating fight.

-But he says President Donald Trump’s contempt for climate science gives Americans a chance to elect a replacement who believes “heart and soul” in addressing the matter.
+But he said he’s talked to several candidates privately and is “encouraged” by what he’s hearing publicly, noting that “at least 10” have declared climate action a top priority, while Washington Gov. Jay Inslee has put the issue at the center of his bid.

-Gore says he’s talked to several candidates privately and at least 10 have named climate change among their top issues.
+“We need a new president, and we need a president committed heart and soul to the climate crises,” Gore said during an activist training conference in Atlanta hosted by his nonprofit, nonpartisan Climate Reality Project.
+“I’m very happy that so many of the Democratic candidates have made it clear that’s the way they would intend to govern if they won.”

 Most Read Nation & World Stories